Louis-Ai/products-service/Assumptions.md

 - If price can't be calculated we shouldn't return that item on the list back but should be logged
 - Weight is supplied in grams
+- Delivery pricing is quite simple (price per gram * product weight) / flat rate like the royal mail example - this could be changed in each individual delivery service
+- JSON file and executable application being in the same directory - set up in docker file
+- No detailing issues back to clients.
+Logged and 500 errors sent back instead